-In 2010, Kirsten was appointed Manager of the regional Arts and Culture Division for the Cowichan Valley Regional District.
-In this role, she is responsible for managing the Cowichan Performing Arts Centre operations and curating an annual presenting season of performances, as well as assisting local arts and cultural groups with capacity building, event planning and community development opportunities.
-She networks both provincially and nationally to keep the region connected.
-Her workdays are often extended as she is also vice-president of the BC Alliance for Arts and Culture, a provincial arts advocacy organisation, and just finished a two-year commitment as the Director Ceremonies and Special Events for the Cowichan 2018 BC Summer Games.
+In 2010, Kirsten was appointed as the very first Manager of the new regional Arts and Culture Division for the Cowichan Valley Regional District.
+In this role, she is responsible for managing operations for the Cowichan Performing Arts Centre and curating an annual presenting season of performances of artistic excellence that contribute to the vibrancy and livability of the CVRD.
+She is also responsible for assisting local arts and cultural groups with capacity building, event planning and community development opportunities.
+Kirsten manages the distribution of two streams of grant funding for local non-profit arts organizations annually.
+As past Chair of the BC Alliance for Arts and Culture, Kirsten is well connected both provincially and nationally and her workdays are often extended volunteering as a Board member on a number of arts organizations, and with regional events such as the two-year commitment as the Director Ceremonies and Special Events for the Cowichan 2018 BC Summer Games.

 “What excites me is working collaboratively with businesses and other arts organizations to create amazing events.”

 Patrick’s love for the arts started as a student with field trips to the Stratford and Shaw Festivals.
 Those early trips sparked a lifelong fascination that has guided Patrick through a career working in film, theatre, orchestra, choral music, opera, visual arts, gallery curation and venue management.
 Patrick is thrilled to be part of the CPAC team, and looks forward to ensuring the success of all events in his role as Facilitator.

 “I really appreciate everything the beautiful Cowichan Valley offers and I feel incredibly grateful for the opportunity to play a part in promoting the arts and cultivating community here.”